Home Planning & Renovations

 Q: What is the average cost of a kitchen remodel in NYC?

-A: The average kitchen remodel in NYC starts at around $300 per square foot.
+A: The average kitchen remodel cost in NYC starts at around $300 per square foot.
 Whole kitchen renovations may cost between $25,000 for a budget renovation to as high as $65,000 and more for high-end renovations.

 Q: How much does it cost to renovate a house in NYC?